-9. CONCLUSIONS
+10. CONCLUSIONS

 The overall objective of the SmartAgriHubs project was to consolidate and foster a European-wide network of Digital Innovation Hubs for Agriculture to enhance the Digital Transformation for Sustainable Farming and Food Production.
-At the time of writing this report, it can be concluded that this objective was successfully reached.
+At the end of the project, it can be concluded that this objective was successfully reached.
 There is an active ecosystem with several nodes and instruments to support their role and tasks.
-Moving towards the end of the project, the challenge is how we can keep this ecosystem alive and active without a similar budget as in the project's period.
+To sustain this, the challenge is how we can keep this ecosystem alive and active without a similar budget as in the project's period.
 The RODIN green paper that was referred to in Chapter 1, confirmed that this is not an easy task and that the main critical factor is to find a suitable business model for the organization that has to continue as a catalyst for the DIH-network.
 To that end, services have to be identified that create added value to the network and that finally can be translated into revenue streams.